fytinnovations/oc-careers/index.md

 ## About

-Careers plugins helps you to easily post job vacancy on your website.
-With the help of careers plugin you can manage job applications based on departments, skills and categories (remote, full time, part time etc).
+Careers plugin helps you to easily post job vacancies on your website.
+With the help of careers plugin you can manage job applications based on departments, skills, and categories (remote, full-time, part-time etc).

-Plugin comes with notification settings so that the person who is responsible for the recruitment never misses an applications.
+Plugin comes with notification settings so that the person who is responsible for the recruitment never miss an application.

 ## Requirements